-Summer weather in Kutztown can be brutal.
+Summer weather in Kutztown and Breinigsville can be brutal.
 But you don’t have to make a choice between being comfortably cool and saving money on your utility costs.
 We’ve compiled some tips to make it easy.

 The best thing you can do to stay cool and sustain energy efficiency is by servicing your air conditioner.
 ENERGY STAR® recommends keeping your system working reliably and efficiently, and Moyer Total Indoor Comfort is able to help.
 During an AC tune-up appointment, we’ll complete the following tasks noted by ENERGY STAR and more: